|Elliott Sound Products||Project 152 - Part 1|

 Figure 6 - Bass & Treble Control Response

 In the above, you can see the response of the controls.
 Frequency is stepped through by 25% increments, from zero to full rotation, boost and cut are shown at maximum cut, flat and maximum boost.
 The maximum range has been limited to ±12dB, and although more is possible it's unlikely to be useful.
 The response of the bass control in peaking mode is not shown.
+A peaking bass control has a similar response to the parametric midrange controls shown next, but at the frequencies shown in the above table.

 Next we have the two parametric sections.
 These are configured to have a maximum boost and cut of 12dB, and the Q is 1.26 at maximum boost or cut.
 The frequency of the 'Low Mid' section can be varied from 66Hz to 720Hz.
 The 'High Mid' section has the same boost, cut and Q, and is variable from 310Hz to 3.4kHz.
 You can change the frequency range of both by varying the values of C1 & C2 (Low Mid) or C3 & C4 (High Mid).
 Keep each pair of caps the same value.
 Calculate the frequency using the standard RC frequency formula ...